 If you're looking to summit Toubkal—the highest peak in North Africa—while in the Imlil Valley, plan for a 2- or 3-day trek and consider using this detailed itinerary.

 By Private Transfer or Rental Car

 Duration: 2-3 hours

-You'll first head out of Marrakech on highway R2009.
+You'll first head out of Marrakesh on Highway R2009.
 Summer travelers looking for a break from the heat may want to stop for a dip in Lalla Takerkoust Lake, which can be found about 30 minutes into the drive on this stretch of road.
-The lovely artificial lake was created by the French during the late 1920s, and the dam now provides electricity to Marrakech.
-There are several small beaches to walk on, and those interested in a longer stop can also find water sports on offer along with several small restaurants, spas, and hotels.
+The French created the lovely artificial lake during the late 1920s, and the dam now provides electricity to Marrakesh.
+There are several small beaches to walk on, and those interested in a longer stop can also find water sports on offer, along with several small restaurants, spas, and hotels.

 Continue down the main highway for just 15 minutes more until you reach P2005, which takes you to the larger outpost of Imlil.